 If it can be proven by a work stress solicitor that a third party caused psychiatric injury causing the victim to suffer difficulty with life and/or work or problems that affect relationships with friends and family the victim may be entitled to psychiatric injury compensation ranging from £1,000 to upwards of £100,000.
 For a psychiatric injury compensation claim to succeed the victim has to sustain a ‘recognisable psychiatric illness’ caused by the negligence or breach of duty of a third party.
 This means that the psychiatric injury has to be diagnosed as a recognised illness by a trained psychiatrist rather than just grief, distress or other emotional disturbance.
-Short term and trivial psychiatric problems will not qualify for an award of damages in a psychiatric injury compensation claim.
+Short term and trivial psychiatric problems falling short of clinical depression will not qualify for an award of damages in a psychiatric injury compensation claim.

 Cases within this category are exclusively those where there is a specific diagnosis of a reactive psychiatric disorder in which characteristic symptoms are displayed following a psychologically distressing event which was outside the range of normal human experience and which would be markedly distressing to almost anyone.
 The guidelines below have been compiled by reference to cases which variously reflect the criteria established in the 4th edition of Diagnostic and Statistical Manual of Mental Disorders (DSM-IV-TR).
 The symptoms affect basic functions such as breathing, pulse rate and bowel and/or bladder control.
 They also involve persistent re-experience of the relevant event, difficulty in controlling temper, in concentrating and sleeping, and exaggerated startle response.